Benkoff/TestDocs/other/idea_tips/README.md

 Before you send your pull request please be sure that your code is properly formatted (Ctrl+Alt+L) as well as imports optimized (Ctrl+Alt+O).

-Running analyzers (Analyze - Inspect Code so on) is also highly recommended.
+Running analyzers (Analyze → Inspect Code) is also highly recommended.

 ### Some useful keyboard shortcuts:</br>
 Alt+Insert generate getters/setters etc.</br>